- Sales Points

 Hydroabsorbent, water-absorbing or superabsorbent polymers (SAP), hydrogels or superabsorbers… although on the exterior they may look similar to another, their chemical structure can be vastly different.

 It is that chemical construction, thus physical structure of the network and density, that will affect how they absorb, store and release their contents.
-Furthermore, the cross linking of the long polymer molecules into a three-dimensional matrix will determine their toxicity, longevity and suitability for their use in growing plant.
+Furthermore, the cross linking of the long polymer molecules into a three-dimensional matrix will determine their toxicity, longevity and suitability for their use in growing plants.

 Hydroabsorbent polymers are made from the polymerization of acrylic acids which are transformed into poly-acrylic acid salts.
 Another material used to make superabsorbent polymers is polyacrylamide.
 Salts typically are ionic assemblies of related numbers cations (positively charged ions) and anions (negatively charged ions) so that the product is electrically neutral (without a net charge).